Bowmark AIBroadcastDocs

 THE SERVICE AND ALL OUTPUT ARE PROVIDED "AS IS" AND "AS AVAILABLE", WITH ALL FAULTS, AND WITHOUT WARRANTY OF ANY KIND.
 To the maximum extent permitted by law, we disclaim all warranties, conditions, and representations, whether express, implied, statutory, or otherwise, including any implied warranties or conditions of merchantability, merchantable quality, fitness for a particular purpose, durability, title, non-infringement, accuracy, and any warranty arising from course of dealing or usage of trade.
 To the extent the Service or any Output is treated as the supply of goods, we disclaim the implied conditions and warranties of the Sale of Goods Act (British Columbia) and any equivalent legislation, at common law, or under any other statute, to the maximum extent those terms may be excluded for non-consumer transactions.

-Without limiting the foregoing, we do not warrant that: (a) the Output is accurate, complete, current, lawful, or fit for any purpose; (b) the Service or Output is free of adversarial, injected, malicious, or harmful content; (c) the Service will be secure, uninterrupted, error-free, or available; or (d) use of the Output will achieve any particular result or comply with any Indexed Site's terms or any law.
+Without limiting the foregoing, we do not warrant that: (a) the Output is accurate, complete, current, lawful, or fit for any purpose; (b) the Service or Output is free of adversarial, injected, malicious, or harmful content; (c) the Service will be secure, uninterrupted, error-free, or available; or (d) use of the Output will achieve any particular result or comply with any Target Site's terms or any law.

 Some jurisdictions do not allow the exclusion of certain warranties; in those jurisdictions, the exclusions apply to the fullest extent permitted, and see Section 15.